go-jet/jet/README.md

                 ...

 ```
-You will be using types from `table` and `enum` to write type safe SQL in Go, and `model` types would be used to store results of the queries.
+Types from `table` and `enum` are used to write type safe SQL in Go, and `model` types are used to store results of the queries.
 #### Lets write some SQL queries in Go

 First lets import jet and generated files from previous step